 According to recorded history, humankind has been fermenting for thousands of years before the formation of first lab testing, certification or even sterile rooms.
 Today’s kitchen is equipped with far better tools and resources than the most advanced laboratories of the 18th Century.
 Having access to state of the art equipment helps but it is possible to make a safe and tasty ferment on a shoestring budget with jugaad technique too.
 Do not hesitate to give wings to your creativity!

 Fundamentally, the first apprehension that comes into a newbie’s mind is desi daru (moonshine) and associated methanol poisoning.
-Well, methanol- a.k.a. wood alcohol is primarily produced from fermenting cellulose and not sugars.
+Well, we get methanol- a.k.a. wood alcohol primarily from fermenting cellulose and not sugars.
 Unless we distill alcohol, we will be safe from the ill effects of methanol.
-Pickle, milk curd & idli batter (paste) is probably the most widely practiced food preservation techniques and can teach us a lot about safe fermentation.
+Pickle, milk curd & idli batter (paste) are probably the most common food preservation techniques.
+They can teach us a lot about safe fermentation.
 Trust your senses, and you will be fine.